Instructors:Barbara Boyle

 Buyer’s Evaluation

 In order to conduct outside research for your midterm and final papers you should access recent and old trade and newspaper articles on Lexis-Nexis.
 To access Lexis-Nexis, go to http://www.library.ucla.edu/search/1528.cfm and scroll down to Lexis-Nexis.
-If you’re accessing Lexis-Nexis from off-campus, you might need to set up your browser as a proxy server: http://www.bol.ucla.edu/services/proxy/
+If you’re accessing Lexis-Nexis from off-campus, you might need to set up your browser as a proxy server: http://www.bol.ucla.edu/services/proxy/Other online resources:

 Box-Office Mojo: www.boxofficemojo.com